-The process of selling a business or divestment of any type of assets is an extremely long drawn out process which involves several players and can take a significant amount of time.
-This process can be more drawn about for specialised businesses like the Home Health Business.
+The process of selling a business or divestment of any type of assets is an extremely long drawn out process that involves several players and can take a significant amount of time.
+This process can be more drawn about for specialized businesses like the Home Health Business.

-The next step involves preparing a well defined market plan for advertising the potential sale of your business.
-There should be a well drawn out strategy for the sale, because if it is perceived as a distress sale, it might command lesser value.
+The next step involves preparing a well-defined market plan for advertising the potential sale of your business.
+There should be a well-drawn out a strategy for the sale because if it is perceived as a distress sale, it might command lesser value.
 You also have to understand the possible buyers for the product and target them accordingly.

-At this stage you receive all the offers and select the most favourable offer.
-You then sign a formal agreement with the proposed buyer to discuss exclusively on the nitty-gritties of the deal and move ahead for making any counter offers if necessary.
+At this stage, you receive all the offers and select the most favorable offer.
+You then sign a formal agreement with the proposed buyer to discuss exclusively on the nitty-gritty of the deal and move ahead for making any counter-offers if necessary.
 The buyer then undertakes necessary due diligence to complete the transaction.

-Under some circumstances, the seller might have minor roles in the management for s ashort time till the buyer takes over full control.
+Under some circumstances, the seller might have minor roles in the management for s short time until the buyer takes over full control.
 The seller may also have a guidance role considering his experience in the market.